 Confession time: I am an unapologetic retro-fanatic.
 There’s something I find both surreal and elemental about flipping through a box of old comics, music albums, movies, books, or toys.
 Each antique shop or flea market I visit is akin to exploring the most epic and interactive time capsules imaginable.

-Filling the car with family or friends, and setting out on an antiquing mission is an excellent way to enhance an already breathtaking drive through the Great Waterway this time of year.
+Filling the car with family or friends, and setting out on an antiquing mission is an excellent way to enhance an already breathtaking drive through South Eastern Ontario this time of year.

 Without further delay, I am excited to share some of Southeastern Ontario’s best locations for a Retro Road Trip of your own.